rimhajal/HPNetworkAnalysis/README.md

 # Network Analysis and Detection Communities

 This repository serves as an examplary application of the Louvain method which deals with community detection within networks.
-The theoritical proof behind this method and graph analysis is found in the references below.\
+The academic research behind this method and graph analysis is found in the references below.\

 ##### Data: